MangelMaxime/Nacara/docs/content/plugins/markdown/directives.md

 title, and the theme decides both.

 :::tip
 A callout is for something a reader would otherwise miss.
-Three in a row is a sign the prose needs rewriting.
+Three in a row means the prose needs rewriting.
 :::